 Directions

-- Preheat oven to 425 degrees then line a half or quarter sheet pan with foil and spray with nonstick spray.
-Set aside.
+- Preheat oven to 425 degrees then line a half sheet pan with parchment paper or foil sprayed with nonstick spray and set aside.

 I’m having trouble printing this recipe (yes, I’m old and print them, LOL).
 I keep getting 31 pages!